Scheduled MonumentsWalesSt Mellons Churchyard Cross

 What is St Mellons Churchyard Cross?

-St Mellons Churchyard Cross is a medieval stone cross located in the churchyard of St Mellons Church near Cardiff in South Wales.
+St Mellons Churchyard Cross is a medieval stone cross located in the churchyard at St Mellons in Cardiff, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM121.

 What period does St Mellons Churchyard Cross date from?

 St Mellons Churchyard Cross dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting St Mellons Churchyard Cross?